NeroINC/docker/sonar/README.md

 # Database

 ## Setup
-Run the database image tpires/sonar-mysql, Give it a name so it can be later linked with the sonar-server:
+Run the database image `neroinc/sonar-mysql`.
+It is directly based of `tpires/sonar-mysql`.
+Give it a name so it can be later linked with the sonar-server:

-	`docker run -i -t -d -p 3306:3306 --name smysql tpires/sonar-mysql`
+`docker run -i -t -d -p 3306:3306 --name smysql neroinc/sonar-mysql`

 ## Default user and password

 Default user and password for mysql is `sonar:123qwe`.

-# WebServer
+# Web Server

 ## Setup
-`tpires/sonar-server` is out of date, we rebuild it as `neroinc/sonar-server`, you can pull directly from docker hub or build with Dockerfile.
+`tpires/sonar-server` is out of date.
+Therefore we rebuild it as `neroinc/sonar-server`.
+You can pull it directly from the docker hub or build manually with the Dockerfile.

 Run web server and link it with the database.
 That link will be named "db".

 `docker run -i -t -d --name sonar -p 9000:9000 --link smysql:db neroinc/sonar-server`

 ## Default user and password